-While Peony Pavilion is the best known among the four, Dream of Nanke is the most mind-blowing, exploring time, space, muli-worlds and the meaning of life.
+While Peony Pavilion is the best known among the four, Dream of Nanke is the most mind-blowing, exploring time, space, multi-worlds and the meaning of life.

 A Chance Meeting in a Buddhist Temple

-One day military officer Chunyu visited a Buddhist temple where he had a chance meeting with three pretty women.
+One day military officer Chunyu visited a Buddhist temple where he had a chance to meet with three pretty women.

 The women were in fact not humans but ants.
-They were sent by their king to find a suitable husband for the princess, the ant king’s only daughter.
+They were sent by their king to find a suitable husband for the ant king’s only daughter.

-The Zen master tried to warn Chunyu, telling him “beware the insects”, but the man who quickly befriended with the three women failed to pay attention to the warning.
+The Zen master tried to warn Chunyu, telling him “beware the insects”, but the man who quickly befriended the three females failed to pay attention to the warning.

-A Trip to Great Kingdom of Ash Tree
+A Trip to the Great Kingdom of Ash Tree

-After a temple visit, military officer Chunyu was invited by three pretty women he just met to have a drink, and when he returned home, he was rather drunk.
+After a temple visit, Chunyu was invited by his new friends to have a drink, and when he returned home, he was rather drunk.

-While waiting for his servant to prepare tea, he fell into sleep.
+While waiting for his servant to prepare tea, he fell to sleep.

-Soon he was woken up by a stranger man in purple outfit and the man told him he was chosen to be the husband of a princess in a kingdom located in his backyard.
+Soon he was woken up by a man, and the man told him he was chosen to be the husband of a princess in a kingdom located in his backyard.

-Out of curiosity, he followed the man to the garden where he was urged to get into a hole on the ground next to a giant ash tree.
+Out of curiosity, he followed the man to the garden.
+Once he come to the ash tree, he was urged to get into a hole in the ground.

-After some hard journey through a narrow tunnel, eventually he spotted a big city in a distance.
-Once he drew closer, he saw on the front gate characters specified “Great Kingdom Of Ash Tree”.
+After a hard journey through some narrow tunnels, he eventually spotted a city in the distance.
+As he drew closer, he could see large characters on the front gate read “Great Kingdom Of Ash Tree”.

 A Grand Royal Wedding

-The gates of the city were thrown open, and the man was invited to the royal palace to meet a princess.
+The gates of the city were thrown open, and Chunyu was invited to the royal palace to meet the princess.

-Upon set his sight on the girl, he immediately fell in love with her.
-And a splendid wedding in royal style was proceeded without delay.
+When he set his sight on the girl, he immediately fell in love with her.
+So was the girl.
+A splendid royal wedding proceeded without delay.

 A Happy Family

-After wedding, the man was appointed as the Governor of Nanke County where he worked and lived for twenty years with his wife and together they raised two kids.
+After the wedding, Chunyu was appointed as the Governor of Nanke County where he worked and lived for twenty years with his wife and together they raised two kids.

 Death Did the Loving Couple Apart